 Don’t send your overseas beneficiaries Australian dollars

-You need to control the conversion of the money from Australian dollars to the native currency of your beneficiary.
+You need to control the conversion of the money from Australian dollars to the native currency of your foreign beneficiaries.
 I became aware of a recent situation where a law firm had sent Australian cheques to overseas beneficiaries.
 Each beneficiary was in a different European country, and they each had a different exchange rate.

 Also, each beneficiary took their cheque into a local branch of a different bank.
 Different banks charge different rates to change currency, and local branches can charge a high retail fee.
 Sometimes over 5% of the benefit!